-We have extensive laboratories and facilities including: wind tunnels; anechoic chamber; indoor UAV testing; structures testing facilities; gas-turbine engines; eight purpose-built automotive engine test cells; Hawk aircraft; 6-axis of motion road and aircraft simulator; chassis dynamometer, high and low temperature fuel cell testing facilities and numerous instrumented test vehicles.
+We have extensive laboratories and facilities including: wind tunnels; high performance computing; anechoic chamber; indoor UAV testing; structures testing facilities; gas-turbine engines; eight purpose built engine test cells; BAE Systems Hawk aircraft; 6-axis simulator (road and aircraft); chassis dynamometer and numerous instrumented test vehicles.

 We also host the Rolls- Royce UTC in Combustion System Aerothermal Processes and the Caterpillar Innovation and Research Centre (IRC) in engine systems.